security-alliance/frameworks/src/user-team-security/security-training.md

 # Security Training

-Effective security training is essential for ensuring that all team members are equipped with the knowledge and skills necessary to recognize and mitigate security threats.
-Regular training helps keep security top-of-mind and reinforces the importance of adhering to security policies and procedures.
+Regular security training helps keep security top-of-mind and reinforces the importance.
+It will help create the skills necessary to recognize and mitigate security threats to your project.

 ## Best Practices for Security Training

 1. **Regular Training Sessions**
    - Conduct regular security training sessions to keep team members informed about the latest threats and best practices.
    - Schedule training sessions at least quarterly or bi-annually.
+   - Don't make the trainign sessions too long, it's better to make them more frequent compared to a three hour session each year.

 2. **Interactive Training**
-   - Use interactive training methods, such as SEAL Wargames, workshops, simulations, and hands-on exercises, to engage team members and enhance learning.
+   - Use interactive training methods, such as SEAL Wargames or workshops to engage team members and enhance learning.

 3. **Role-Based Training**
    - Tailor training content to the specific roles and responsibilities of team members.
-   - Provide specialized training for high-risk roles, such as developers, administrators, and customer support staff.
+   - Provide specialized training for high-risk roles, such as developers and community managers

 4. **Real-World Scenarios**
    - Incorporate real-world scenarios and case studies to illustrate the impact of security breaches and the importance of preventive measures.